allinurl/goaccess/README.md

     # goaccess -f access.log -o report.html --real-time-html

-If GoAccess is running on a specific host, you can specify the URL to which to connect.
+If GoAccess is running and parsing logs on a specific host, you can specify the URL to which the client's browser will connect to.

     # goaccess -f access.log -o report.html --real-time-html --ws-url=goaccess.io